Moraxella catarrhalis: Clinical significance

-These bacteria are known to cause otitis media, bronchitis, sinusitis, and laryngitis.
+This bacterium has been known to cause otitis media, bronchitis, sinusitis, and laryngitis.
 Elderly patients and long-term heavy smokers with chronic obstructive pulmonary disease should be aware that M. catarrhalis is associated with bronchopneumonia, as well as exacerbations of existing chronic obstructive pulmonary disease.
+Current estimates have M. catarrhalis as the cause of approximately 10% of all chronic obstructive pulmonary disease exacerbations, impacting millions of people each year.

-The peak rate of colonisation by M. catarrhalis appears to occur around 2 years of age, with a striking difference in colonization rates between children and adults (very high to very low).
+The peak rate of colonization by M. catarrhalis appears to occur around 2 years of age, with a striking difference in colonization rates between children and adults (very high to very low).

 Moraxella catarrhalis has recently been gaining attention as an emerging human pathogen.
 It has been identified as an important cause in bronchopulmonary infection, causing infection through pulmonary aspiration in the upper pulmonary tract.
 Additionally, it causes bacterial pneumonia, especially in adults with a compromised immune system.
-It has also been known to cause infective exacerbations in adults with chronic lung disease, and it is an important cause in acute sinusitis, maxillary sinusitis, bacteremia, meningitis, conjunctivitis, acute purulent irritation of chronic bronchitis, urethritis, sepsis (although this is rare), septic arthritis (which is also a rare occurrence),and acute laryngitis in adults and acute otitis media in children.
+It has also been known as an important cause in acute sinusitis, maxillary sinusitis, bacteremia, meningitis, conjunctivitis, acute purulent irritation of chronic bronchitis, urethritis, sepsis (although this is rare), septic arthritis (which is also a rare occurrence), and acute laryngitis in adults and acute otitis media in children.
 M. catarrhalis is an opportunistic pulmonary invader, and causes harm especially in patients who have compromised immune systems or any underlying chronic disease.